How it works

 Our expert guide to market research for NPD comes with all the info you need to develop spectacular products your audience will love.

 New product surveys are excellent for valuable product research feedback.
 By doing your own survey, you’ll gain a more nuanced insight into customer perceptions of your product and how it can aid future new products.

-For a deeper dive into survey questions, check out our ‘100 great survey questions‘ blog.
+For a deeper dive into survey questions, check out our 100 great survey questions and copy testing questions.
 For a practical template that you can use for your own survey, try our concept testing survey template.
 Not sure what to write in your survey?
 We’ve listed the best concept testing survey questions here.

 And if you’ve already created your amazing new product, next up is to figure out how to market it—check our rundown on how to market a new product.